 Hangboard Training Calculator for Rock Climbing

 Choose a fingerboard hold, hang at bodyweight or with any added or subtracted load, and measure your hang time until failure.
-Based on the result, the app lets you calculate the exact total load with which you can hang on this particular hold for any specified amount of time.
+Based on the result, the program lets you calculate the exact total load with which you can hang on this particular hold for any specified amount of time.
 Moreover, you can run the test on any edge between 5 - 35 mm and automatically recalculate the result to any other edge depth.

 Important: Warm-up your fingers and shoulders thoroughly before performing the tests, or before engaging in any climbing training.
 This will not only help you to avoid injury, but the result of the analysis will also be more accurate.
 To obtain the best results, follow the detailed instructions on how to use the Hangboard Training Calculator in the sections below.